CrunchyData/postgres-operator/docs/content/installation/other/operator-hub.md

 ---

-If your Kubernetes cluster is already running the [Operator Lifecycle Manager][OLM], the PostgreSQL Operator can be installed as part of [Crunchy PostgreSQL for Kubernetes][hub-listing] that is available in OperatorHub.io.
+If your Kubernetes cluster is already running the [Operator Lifecycle Manager][OLM], then PGO, the Postgres Operator from Crunchy Data, can be installed as part of [Crunchy PostgreSQL for Kubernetes][hub-listing] that is available in OperatorHub.io.

 [hub-listing]: https://operatorhub.io/operator/postgresql